Product was successfully added to your shopping cart.

 1. Rinse millet; place millet and oats in medium-sized bowl.
-Cover with 2 cups of warm water and stir in whey or other acid.
+Cover with 2 cups warm water and stir in whey or other acid.
 Cover and let stand 8 hours or overnight.
 Do not drain.

-2. In a small saucepan heat milk, kefir or yogurt; add butter and warm over low heat just until butter is melted.
+2. In a small saucepan heat milk, kefir or yogurt; add butter and warm over low heat, just until butter is melted.
 Stir in honey.
 Do not boil; just heat gently.

 3. Place sourdough starter in a large bowl.
-Stir in soaked grains, milk mixture, salt, and sunflower seeds.
+Stir in soaked grains, milk mixture, sunflower seeds and salt.
 Stir in enough flour to make a stiff dough.
-Pour out onto a smooth surface and knead, adding more flour if necessary, until dough is elastic.
-(You can also use a heavy-duty stand mixer for this step.)
+Pour onto a smooth surface and knead, adding more flour if necessary, until dough is elastic.
+(A heavy-duty stand mixer may also be used for this step.)

 4. Shape dough into a ball and place in a buttered bowl.
-Cover and let rise until doubled, anywhere from 2 to 4 hours or more (may take 8 hours), depending on a lot of variables.
-You can also refrigerate it at this point and let it rise slowly in the refrigerator for 24 to 48 hours.
-(Cover with parchment paper, then plastic wrap).
+Cover and let rise until doubled (may take anywhere from 2-8 hours).
+The dough may also be refrigerated at this point and left to rise slowly, 24 to 48 hours.
+If refrigerating, cover with parchment paper, then plastic wrap.

-5. When ready to shape and bake, put a large pot of water on to boil.
-A 5- to 8-quart size works well.
-Add 1 tablespoon of salt to the water once it reaches a boil.
+5. When ready to shape and bake, put a large pot of water on to boil; a 5- to 8-quart size works well.
+Add 1 tablespoon salt to the water once it reaches a boil.
 Reduce heat, cover and let simmer until bagels are shaped.